 Our electricity advisory services provide bespoke analysis to suit the needs of our customers, such as custom price forecast horizons and time intervals (i.e. 30-min or 5-min settlement periods), time-weighted dispatch price modelling for wind and solar projects, or specific bidding strategies, load patterns, and weather conditions.
 We also undertake extensive modelling for regulators and policymakers, informing the optimal design of policy to meet specific market outcomes (such as emissions and renewable targets, capacity changes, reliability, etc).

-Click below to request sample reports and pricing information for our Australian Electricity Outlook (AEO) and Advisory services.
+Click below to learn more about our Australian Electricity Outlook (AEO) and electricity advisory services.